Trust4AI/trust4ai/content/news/new2/index.md

 # Summary for listings and search engines
 summary: |
+ In this post you will find examples of answers given by LLMs to questions related to Safety.
+Click to see how the language models are still currently answering harmful questions about discrimination in the workplace and some minority groups.

- This section shows some examples of safety biases in AI language models...
+#This section shows some examples of safety biases in AI language models...

 # Link this post with a project
 projects: []